Unfoldment Coaching

 • Support in staying with and deepening into challenging experiences that you might otherwise avoid

 Your sense of self, others, and the world unfolds through relationship.
-Since life itself happens in relationship - with others, with work, with challenges - real development often needs a space where new possibilities can emerge through genuine human connection.
+This is why real development often needs a space where new possibilities can emerge through genuine human connection.
 The coaching relationship provides this space, offering both practical guidance and the conditions for natural growth to emerge.

 • Absolutely!